longtongster/datacamp-ml-ci-cd/README.md

 # Introduction

 This repo is intended to show a ci for an ml model.
+It was created when following certain video on datacamps course CI/CD for machine learning.

 Create a branch adjust something small (e.g. the README.md), commit the change and merge the branch into the main branch.

 This should trigger a github action that trains a model to check if all is ok.
 Metrics are written to the comments track of the pull request.
+Then you can close the pull request and delete the branch.

+## DVC

+create dvc repo
+`dvc init`

+add a file
+`dvc add <filename>`